finmath/finmath-lib-opencl-extensions/README.md

   - Filter the list of images (AMI) using `gpu` and select - e.g. - `Deep Learning Base AMI (Ubuntu) Version 19.0`.
   - Filter the list of servers using the "GPU instances" and select an instance.
 * Login to your GPU instance.
-* Check that you have cuda 10.0 (e.g. use `nvcc --version`)
-* Try finmath-lib-cuda-extensions as described in the previous section.
+* Try finmath-lib-opencl-extensions as described in the previous section.

 Performance
 -------------------------------------